-Tabia Kazembe is the Africa Correspondent of The German Diplomat.
+Tabia K. is the Africa Correspondent of The German Diplomat.
 Having grown up in Malawi, a country with the highest rates of gender inequality, she has always had a passion for fighting for gender equality, women empowerment, and ending violence against women and girls.
 She has professional experience working with international organizations in North America, Europe and Africa for the United Nations Secretariat, UN Women, CARE International and Save the Children.
-She holds a Bachelor’s Degree in Political Science and Economics, and a Masters Degree in International Relations from Northeastern University.
+She holds a Bachelor’s Degree in Political Science and Economics, and a Masters Degree in International Relations.

 Her analysis of the importance of recognizing the gender dimension in the response to Covid-19 can be found here.